N0taN3rd/cnnReplayService/README.md

 If you wonder if your current node install can run this project consult [node.green](http://node.green/).

+There are is only one optional argument that can be supplied to program which is --port="new port" defaults to 3000.

+Or if Docker is your thing `docker pull jberlin/cnn-replay-service` and `docker run -p 3000:3000 jberlin/cnn-replay-service`

+Once started simply navigate to `http://localhost:3000` and happy replaying :tada:

+## The Secret Sauce
+There is none.
+All this project does is proxy the Internet Archives Wayback Machine for the following URIs `http://web.archive.org/web/*/http://www.cnn.com/` and `http://web.archive.org/web/<cnn.com URI-M>`.

+And two slight modifications to the replayed Memento :suspect:

+The modifications made are described in the section `Modifications Made To The Replayed Memento`

 ## Why Is This Necessary
 For a detailed explaination as to why this is necessary see the blog post from the